Rajkapoor51/Weather/README.md

 # Weather
 It designed on HTML, CSS and JavaScript .
-It shows weather status of different countries.it updates weather status from API.
+It shows weather status of different countries.
+It updates weather status from API.

 Screenshots:
 ![2021-09-13 (8)](https://user-images.githubusercontent.com/89578075/133073539-134d4426-9e89-4f72-91c7-709ca377837b.png)